dstmodders/mod-dev-tools/readme/02-development.md

 You can add an OPTIONAL number pointing to the corresponding [Trello][] card number or [GitHub][] issue (you MUST add a "G" letter before the number:
 `issue-G1/`).
-In this case, the label becomes OPTIONAL:
+Here, the label becomes OPTIONAL:

 - **Feature**: `feature-42/controller-support` or `feature-42`
 - **Hotfix**: `hotfix-46/movement-prediction` or `hotfix-46`
 - **Issue**: `issue-G2/sendrpctoserver` or `issue-G2`

-In general, a shorter version without a label is RECOMMENDED when a reference number is available.
+A shorter version without a label is RECOMMENDED when a reference number is available.

-Furthermore, when starting developing a certain feature or fixing a certain issue you MUST work in a named branch by adding your [GitHub][] username prefix:
+When starting developing a certain feature or fixing a certain issue, you MUST work in a named branch by adding your [GitHub][] username prefix:

 - **Feature**: `<your username>/feature-42/controller-support` or `<your username>/feature-42`
 - **Hotfix**: `<your username>/hotfix-46/movement-prediction` or `<your username>/hotfix-46`